-In order to fully take advantage of our microcontroller's capabilities let's use the CMSIS-NN optimized libraries, available open source on GitHub.
+To fully take advantage of the capabilities of our microcontroller, we use the CMSIS-NN optimized libraries, available open source on GitHub.
+This tutorial uses version CMSIS 5.7.0.
 You will make use of CMSIS-NN, a collection of efficient neural network kernels developed to maximize the performance and minimize the memory footprint of neural networks on Arm Cortex-M processor cores.

 Neural network inference based on CMSIS-NN kernels achieves 4.6X improvement in runtime/throughput and 4.9X improvement in energy efficiency.
 For a more detailed overview of all the optimizations refer to this article.
-In order to use them in the code you should clone the repository as shown below:
+To use the optimizations in the code you must clone the repository as follows:

 cd ~/CMSISNN_Webinar git clone https://github.com/ARM-software/CMSIS_5.git